Free Museums for Students

 Between 3 and 18 April, free access for each student upon presentation of a valid 2020-2021 student card.

 For the first time in Belgium, a fashion museum has devoted an exhibition to contemporary male fashion.
-Masculinities focuses on the evolution of masculinity in fashion and displays clothing from the 18th century outfits to the genderless fashion trends of 2021. ( Fashion & Lace Museum)
+Masculinities focuses on the evolution of masculinity in fashion and displays clothing from the 18th century outfits to the genderless fashion trends of 2021.
+(External site Fashion & Lace Museum)

 Manneken-Pis has more than 1000 costumes.
-On the occasion of the renewal of the costumes, the GardeRobe MannekenPis invites you to discover its collection.
+On the occasion of the renewal of the costumes, the External site GardeRobe MannekenPis invites you to discover its collection.

-The Jewish Museum of Belgium takes an innovative look at Jewish history and culture through exhibitions and activities geared towards sharing, discovery and accessibility to all audiences.
+The External site Jewish Museum of Belgium takes an innovative look at Jewish history and culture through exhibitions and activities geared towards sharing, discovery and accessibility to all audiences.

 Firmly anchored in the present, it is a lively, dynamic, multidisciplinary cultural and artistic place, led by a team that holds high the values of openness with audacity and modernity, whose objective is to promote knowledge and understanding of Jewish history, religion and cultures.